plone/documentation/develop/plone/views/viewlets.rst

                 """
                 @return: Should this viewlet be rendered on this page.
                 """
-                # Some logic based self.context here whether Javascript should be included on this page or not
+                # Some logic based self.context here whether JavaScript should be included on this page or not
                 return True